MojoExMachina/their-computer/_posts/2022-05-11-text-replacements.md

 | >= | ≥ | Smaller than or equal |

 ### Preventing Replacements
 In rare cases you don’t want your text to be replaced.
-To prevent a replacement from happening on macOS, press esc before pressing the space bar or press Cmd+Z immediatly after the replacements took place.
-On iOS click on the x in the text suggestion bubble or three-fnger-swipe to undo immediatly after the replacement took place.
+To prevent a replacement from happening on macOS, press esc before pressing the space bar or press Cmd+Z immediately after the replacements took place.
+On iOS click on the x in the text suggestion bubble or three-finger-swipe to undo immediately after the replacement took place.